greim/hoxy/rules/readme.markdown

 Phase
 -----

-All rules must be preceded by a phase, which can be either `request` or `response`.
+All rules must be preceded by a phase, which can be either `request:` or `response:`.

 Request-phase rules are processed after the client has sent the request to the proxy, but before the proxy has sent the request to the server.